 “He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish” (opening line).

 The Old Man and the Sea is a rich and deep novella about an old fisherman named Santiago and his Herculean efforts to overcome a dry-spell of fishing.
-Much like the book’s protagonist, Ernest Hemingway was also going through a dry-spell of his own at the time.
-The Old Man and the Sea was written at a time when Hemingway was believed to be a writer in decline.
-His last critically praised work was published over a decade prior (For Whom The Bell Tolls in 1940 – read my reflections on For Whom The Bell Tolls and its Pulitzer controversy here).
+Much like the book’s struggling protagonist, while at the time of writing this novel, Ernest Hemingway was also going through a dry-spell of his own.
+The Old Man and the Sea was written during a time when Hemingway was believed to be a writer in decline.
+His last critically praised work had been published over a decade prior (For Whom The Bell Tolls in 1940 – read my reflections on For Whom The Bell Tolls and its Pulitzer controversy here).
 Hemingway had published Across The River And Into The Trees in 1950, his first post-World War II book, and it was mostly panned by critics.
-By the time The Old Man and the Sea was released, it too was met with skepticism from certain critics.
-In a word, The Old Man and the Sea was not unlike a great fish captured by an old fisherman only to be torn apart by sharks and dragged into the harbor.
+By the time The Old Man and the Sea was released, it too was met with skepticism from certain critics, as well.
+In a word, the publication of The Old Man and the Sea was not unlike a great fish being captured by an old fisherman only to be torn apart by sharks as it was dragged into the harbor.

 Hemingway dedicated The Old Man and the Sea “To Charlie Scribner And To Max Perkins,” his old friends.
 Charlie Scribner was the President of the famous New York publishing house Charlie Scribner & Sons, and Max Perkins was Hemingway’s editor (Mr. Perkins was also the editor of F. Scott Fitzgerald, Thomas Wolfe, and other famous writers).
 Both Scribner and Perkins had passed away before the publication of The Old Man and the Sea.
 Hemingway’s new editor at Scribner was Wallace Meyer.
 After the lukewarm reception of Across The River and Into The Trees, Hemingway wrote to Mr. Meyer with the hope of reviving his reputation with a new book.
 When finished, Hemingway said it was “The best I can write ever for all of my life.”
 After some initial mixed reviews, The Old Man and the Sea elevated Hemingway’s literary reputation to new unparalleled heights.
 It won the Pulitzer Prize for Fiction in 1953 and in 1954 Hemingway won the Nobel Prize for Literature.
 In his acceptance speech, which was delivered by John M. Cabot, U.S. Ambassador to Sweden, Hemingway offered a terse assessment of the life of a writer – a solitary experience which compels one to stretch out beyond known horizons.
 He dedicated his Nobel Prize to the Cuban people, but instead of giving his medal to the Batista government (the military dictatorship in Cuba) Hemingway donated it to the Catholic Church to be placed on display at the El Cobre Basilica, a small town outside Santiago de Cuba.